Home | History

 2024

-The family grows with the acquisition of Frigor Trasporti Orobico, which specializes in fresh-cut produce, and Deliverit, a company already part of the Italtrans world, active in the field of home grocery delivery.
-With the creation of Logistica Italtrans and the expansion
+The family has expanded with the acquisition of Frigor Trasporti Orobico, which specializes in the fourth-range sector, and Deliverit, a company already part of the Italtrans group, which operates in the home grocery delivery sector.
+With the creation of Logistica Italtrans and the expansion of Kamila’s workforce, the group has specialized in cargo handling operations.